max124125/The-Mini/README.md

 # The-Mini
 The smallest - yet still fully functional - 3D printer I could design.
+Update: Very Close to functional.
+With school considered, the completion date is estimated to be end of October.

 Design goals:
 -Many smaller printers of this size used ROM drive steppers.
 I have oppted to exclude these as they have very limited accuracy (20steps/mm) compared to traditional Nema 14 based printers (80steps/mm).